Nude with Violin: Act 1

 The famous artist Paul Sorodin has died.
-In the studio, his valet, Sebastien Lacréole, and maid, Marie-Celeste, are awaiting the family's return from the funeral.
-A young American reporter, Clinton Preminger, Jr., talks his way in, hoping for an interview with the artist's widow, Isobel.
-She returns, accompanied by her son Colin, daughter-in-law Pamela, and daughter Jane.
-Isobel and Sorodin were estranged, and Jane hardly knew her father, but has inherited his sense of humour and kindness.
+In the studio his valet, Sebastien Lacréole, and maid, Marie-Celeste, are awaiting the family's return from the funeral.
+A young American reporter, Clinton Preminger Jr, talks his way in, hoping for an interview with the artist's widow, Isobel.
+She returns, accompanied by her son Colin, daughter-in-law Pamela and daughter Jane.
+Isobel and Sorodin had been estranged, and Jane hardly knew her father but has inherited his sense of humour and kindness.
 The family is joined by Jacob Friedland, an art dealer who has for many years handled Sorodin's pictures and looked after his financial affairs.
 They eject Clinton.

-Sebastien pours champagne, and proposes a toast to his former employer – "a man who ... contrived to enjoy life to the full, and at the same time remain a hero to his own valet".
+Sebastien pours champagne and proposes a toast to his former employer – "a man who ... contrived to enjoy life to the full, and at the same time remain a hero to his own valet".
 Jane asks Jacob about her father's work.
 He explains that it was concentrated into three great periods: the "Farouche", dating from 1927 into the early 1930s; the "Circular", from 1933 to 1939; and the post-war or "Jamaican" period.

 Jane insists to her family that, since Sorodin died intestate and Isobel will inherit his large fortune, it is only right to make provision for the faithful Sebastien.
 Isobel is persuaded to offer Sebastien the choice of a small pension or a cash lump sum.

-He politely declines both, and tells the family and Jacob that he has been entrusted by his late master with a letter, now safely lodged in a bank.
-He reads them a copy of the letter, in which Sorodin states that with the exception of a watercolour of a dog painted when he was a child, he never painted a picture of any kind throughout his life.
+He politely declines both and tells the family and Jacob that he has been entrusted by his late master with a letter, now safely lodged in a bank.
+He reads them a copy of the letter in which Sorodin states that, with the exception of a watercolour of a dog painted when he was a child, he never painted a picture of any kind throughout his life.